 Maternal-Neonatal COVID-19 General Guideline: Family Friendly Resources

-If you are a service provider working with families who will give birth in Ontario during COVID-19, you can share these resources with families by going to the Health Nexus Website under the COVID-19 Section, where you can find new resources and key messages for families, as well as adapted Best Start Resources to support expecting families during these challenging times.
+If you are a service provider working with families who will give birth in Ontario during COVID-19, you can share these resources with families by going to the Health Nexus Website under the COVID-19 Section (now linked), where you can find new resources and key messages for families, as well as adapted Best Start Resources to support expecting families during these challenging times.

 - Support persons during labour and delivery

 - Newborn feeding practices

 All of these resources are available in PDF and in French.
 Organizations may also format these files to include their own logo.

 After the release of our Maternal-Neonatal COVID-19 General Guideline, Health Nexus and PCMCH banded together, with the help of many others, to create resources for families either having or planning to have a baby during the pandemic.
 These resources are meant to help share key messages from our guideline that are relevant to families wanting to have reliable information to support their birthing decisions.
 We would like to thank everyone involved in the creation of these resources, and for helping families navigate their care during the COVID-19 pandemic.